[?] Subscribe To This Site

 • False statements.
 Collectors may not use any false or misleading statements when collecting debts.

-• For example, debt collectors may not:
+• For example, bill collectors may not:

 • falsely imply that they are attorneys or government representatives;